Mary Frances Pate, Chair

-Pate is an associate professor at the University of Portland School of Nursing in Oregon.
-She previously was an associate professor at the University of Alabama (UA), Birmingham, School of Nursing from 2009–2011.
-Prior to the UA position, she was an assistant professor at the Oregon Health & Science University School of Nursing in Portland.
+Pate is an associate professor at University of Portland School of Nursing in Oregon.
+She previously was an associate professor at University of Alabama (UA) School of Nursing, Birmingham, from 2009–2011.
+Before the UA position, she was an assistant professor at Oregon Health & Science University School of Nursing in Portland.

-Before holding teaching positions at the graduate level, she was a clinical nurse specialist in the pediatric intensive care unit at Oregon Health & Science University from 2000 to 2005 and at Children’s Hospital of Alabama, Birmingham, from 1993 to 2000.
-She began her nursing career as a registered nurse in the Birmingham area.
+Before holding teaching positions at the graduate level, she was a clinical nurse specialist in the pediatric ICU at Oregon Health & Science University from 2000–2005 and at Children’s Hospital of Alabama, Birmingham, from 1993–2000.
+She began her nursing career as an RN in the Birmingham area.

 She continues to serve on the editorial board of the peer-reviewed journal AACN Advanced Critical Care, a position she’s held since 2004.
-She also is pediatric department editor for AACN Advanced Critical Care and was a contributing editor to the pediatric column in AACN’s Critical Care Nurse, from 2009 to 2012.
+She also is pediatric department editor for AACN Advanced Critical Care and was a contributing editor to the pediatric column in AACN’s Critical Care Nurse, from 2009–2012.

-Her published work includes multiple articles in nursing literature, many about pediatric intensive care.
+Her published work includes many nursing articles, including pediatric intensive care.
 Most recently, she authored “Nursing Leadership: From the Bedside to the Boardroom” and co-authored “Providing Adult and Pediatric Care in the Same Unit: Multiple Considerations” in AACN Advanced Critical Care.

 A frequent presenter on nursing topics, Pate recently spoke on the value of certification at the nurse residency graduation at Legacy Health System in Portland.